davidawom/devsecops_project/README.md

 1. **Integration with CI/CD Pipeline**: Incorporate SAST, SCA, and IaC scanning tools into the CI/CD pipeline to automate security testing.
 2. **Pre-commit and Post-commit Hooks**: Implement pre-commit hooks to trigger security scans before code is merged into the main branch.
 Also, execute post-commit hooks to perform additional security checks after code deployment.
 3. **Custom Policies**: Define custom security policies based on project requirements and industry standards to ensure comprehensive security coverage.
-4. **Automated Remediation**: Configure automated remediation processes to fix identified vulnerabilities or misconfigurations whenever possible
+4. **Automated Remediation**: Configure automated remediation processes to fix identified vulnerabilities or misconfigurations whenever possible.
 5. **Reporting and Notifications**: Generate detailed reports on security findings and send notifications to relevant stakeholders for prompt remediation.
 ## Conclusion
 By integrating SAST, SCA, and IaC scanning practices into the DevSecOps pipeline, the project aims to enhance the security posture of the running applications in AWS, reducing vulnerabilities, and ensure compliance throughout the software development lifecycle.